seffradev/ehd500/docs/paper/thesis.typ

     An anecdote to illustrate what this report addresses: imagine having a mobile phone in China, and another in Spain.
-Due to the geographical, political and historical differences, it is not inconcievable that the mobile networks act differently.
+Due to the geographical, political, and historical differences, it is not inconceivable that the mobile networks act differently.
 In a smaller scale, the same network operator in two different countries may support different functionality based on local laws and agreements with other operators.
 This means the same mobile device